crownstone/bluenet-ios-basic-localization/BROADCASTING_AS_BEACON.md

 ## To check

 1. Generate all UUIDs in the background on a iPhone, 1 every second for example and register all corresponding byte array values.
 This will immediately give the upper bound on the number of iPhones that can be tracked.
+It is probably faster to generate byte arrays that are unique and scan over the entire range of UUIDs to see how they are mapped.
 2. We need to establish if the hash from service UUID to the byte array differs from phone to phone.
 This is not likely because the MAC address is rotated.
 3. If a phone specific code is used that is not transmitted within the advertisement, it needs to be obtained by the